skilld-labs/migrate_generator/README.md

 # migrate_generator
 Module to generate migrations based on source CSV files

+# Deprecation notice

+This module has been moved to https://www.drupal.org/project/migrate_generator

+Do not use this repo anymore

 ## Basic idea

 Main idea here is to **automatically generate migration config based on source csv files**.